lc-soft/LCUI/README.md

 Below are the items for potential future development:

 - **LCUI**

   - Improve API design.
   - Enhance the CSS engine to support `inherit` and `!important`.
   - Add an [SDL](https://www.libsdl.org/) backend to replace the lib/ptk library.
   - Adapt other open-source graphics libraries to achieve better rendering performance.
   - Optimize memory usage.
   - Improve performance.

 - **Command-Line Tools**

   - `lcui build --watch`: Continuously monitor file changes and automatically rebuild.
-  - `lcui dev-server`: Similar to webpack-dev-server, build LCUI applications as websites to allow developers to preview interfaces in the browser.
+  - `lcui dev-server`: Similar to webpack-dev-server, build LCUI applications as websites to allow developers to preview UI in the browser.
   - Add build caching to rebuild only the modified files.

 - **React Component Library**
   Develop a component library for LCUI applications using TypeScript + React, inspired by some web frontend component libraries (e.g., [radix](https://www.radix-ui.com/), [shadcn/ui](https://ui.shadcn.com/)), and reuse components from the [LC Design](https://github.com/lcui-dev/lc-design) library.

 - **Documentation**
   - Tutorials
   - Request for Comments (RFC)

 ## Contribution